neonevm/neon-evm.docs/docs/glossary.md

 ----

-### Neonswap
+### Neon Swap
-The open source service being fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2) and modified to work with Neon EVM.
+Neon Swap is an open source service and a fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2), running on Neon EVM in Solana Testnet.

 ---